blackstrype/quarkus-microservices-training/labs/lab_1_getting_started_with_quarkus.md

 4.  **Run the Tests**

     Still in quarkus dev mode, run the tests by tapping `r`.
+You can also start up dev mode and launch the tests by running the `test` goal.

     The tests are probably failing.

     ```bash